LeFlore County sees 24 new COVID-19 cases confirmed Tuesday; Wednesday information unavailable; death count rises to 47

 However, OSDH did not have any Wednesday information up on its site as of press time.

 A bit of good news is the number of active cases has dropped below 100.
 As of Wednesday afternoon, there were 92 active cases in LeFlore County.
-They were:
+They were Poteau with 26, Heavener with 10, Wister with nine, Pocola with eight, Spiro and Talihina with seven each, Bokoshe and Howe each with six, Cameron with five, Panama and Shady Point with three each and Arkoma with two.

 Since the last OSDH update, the 47th death recorded in the county occurred, a Panama resident.